morganp/sinatra_wiki/README.md

     $ rake db:migrate_devel or rake db:migrate
     $ ruby sinatra_wiki.rb

 Then open a browser in http://0.0.0.0:4567/

-To create a page, just type the URL for it (the URL is the command line, baby :)
+To create a page, just type the URL

 ## License